 GOODEN: Because of the social engineering component.
+The lures that are sent in emails, those can go to everybody.
 It’s not just about senior executives; these lures can go to anyone who has active credentials.
 There are individuals who, by virtue of bad practices, become an internal threat to themselves.
 Cybersecurity starts with the end user, and education and awareness are essential.
-You can have the best technology and penetration testing in place, but staff simply becomes the vector in your attack chain without a situational awareness training program.
+You can have the best technology and penetration testing in place, but staff simply becomes the vector in your attack chain without a security awareness training program.

 HEALTHTECH: What sort of cybersecurity do you have in place at Seattle Children’s?

-GOODEN: We have next-generation firewalls and methods to look at traffic moving, anomaly behavior.
-We run 24/7 operations looking for any potential anomalies.
-We also have managed endpoint technologies that look for anomalies in the endpoints and infrastructure.
-We manage our emails coming in through the corporate email gateways.
-In addition, we have a physical security practice to ensure all cameras and medical devices are managed.
-It is a fairly comprehensive suite of things that occurs 24 hours a day, seven days a week, 365 days per year.
+GOODEN: We have next-generation firewalls and methods to look at traffic moving through the environment.
+We run 24/7 security operations looking for any potential anomalies.
+We also have managed endpoint technologies that actively look for anomalies on the endpoints and infrastructure, such as potential malware.
+We manage our email coming in through the corporate email gateways, marking potential threats.
+We also monitor Internet of Things and medical IoT devices.

 GET THE WHITE PAPER: Find out why there's a need for effective incident response.

 HEALTHTECH: How does a healthcare organization qualify the performance of its cybersecurity efforts?